The-Marcy-Lab-School/swe-sr-1-2/README.md

 For guidance on setting up and submitting this assignment, refer to the Marcy lab School Docs How-To guide for [Working with Short Response and Coding Assignments](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/how-tos/working-with-assignments#how-to-work-on-assignments).

-## Question 1
+## Prompt 1

 Watch this (10 minute video on JSON)[https://www.youtube.com/watch?v=iiADhChRriM].

-What is JSON?
-Why isn't the example below valid JSON?
+Explain what JSON is.
+Use the example below to point out some of the quirks of JSON, explaining why it is not valid JSON.

 ```js
 {